Nebraska advances new congressional map that could help GOP

 Hilgers praised lawmakers for working through “a very complex and difficult process” and advancing the maps without delay.
 Waiting until the Legislature’s next regular session in January would have forced state officials to delay the May 2022 primary, which includes races for local offices, the U.S. House and governor.

-Lawmakers also reached a tentative compromise on legislative maps that will cost western Nebraska one of its seats to accommodate rural population losses and gains in Omaha and Lincoln.
-Several rural, conservative lawmakers bemoaned the compromise and the growing power of Omaha and Lincoln and argued that senators ignored other alternatives.
+Lawmakers also reached a compromise on legislative maps that will cost western Nebraska one of its seats to accommodate rural population losses and gains in Omaha and Lincoln.
+Several rural, conservative lawmakers bemoaned the deal and the growing power of Omaha and Lincoln and argued that senators ignored other alternatives.

 Sen. Matt Williams, whose district will move from western Nebraska to fast-growing suburban Omaha, said he agreed to the shift for the good of the state.
+The plan won initial approval, 43-5.

 “I’ve chosen to focus on the bigger picture,” said Williams, who is ineligible to seek reelection because of term limits.